 Lower Complexity – Short stories are easier to write, hands down.
-Unlike the novel, where you need to track what happens over 300 or more pages, you need to keep track of what happens on 10 pages in a short story.
-Every time you work on your short story, you can reread your story in entirety to refresh your memory.
-It’s far easier.
+Unlike the novel, where you need to track what happens over 300 or more pages, you need to follow what happens on ten pages in a short story.
+Every time you work on your short story, you can reread your story in its entirety to refresh your memory.
+It’s far more manageable.

-Quick Brainstorming – When you brainstorm ideas, turn those ideas into a short story, even if the idea was designed for a major novel.
-This will train your brain to take a kindle of an idea and turn it into living words.
+Quick Brainstorming – When you brainstorm ideas, turn those ideas into a short story, even if you designed the concept for an entire novel.
+That will train your brain to take a kindle of an idea and turn it into living words.
 You can do this many times a day, and you can have as many stories as you have ideas.

-Learn Different Techniques – The short story is a condensed novel, a very brief novel if you will.
-If you want to improve on certain techniques, use short stories to practice them.
+Learn Different Techniques – The short story is a condensed novel in a way.
+If you want to improve specific techniques, use short stories to practice them.
 Do you have trouble controlling your point of view?
 Write the same story from different points of view.
-Having trouble with a fiction element?
+Have trouble with a fiction element?
 Maybe dialogue or description?
 Write a few short stories and focus on those aspects only.
 Each story will add knowledge to that particular building block, and in time your overall writing technique and style will get better.

-First, you will start with smaller, less known publications.
-Once you publish a story, and another story, and another, then you move to the next level—larger, better-known publications, wider distribution, and so on.
-By the time you are ready to publish a full novel, your name is now floating in the atmosphere.
+First, you will start with smaller, less-known publications.
+Once you publish a story, and another story, and another, then you move to the next level—more significant, better-known publications, wider distribution, and so on.
+When you are ready to publish an entire novel, your name is now floating in the atmosphere.
 You can refer agents and publishers to your short story works.
 Maybe one of the editors that published your short story is willing to give you a testimonial.
 Either way, you are no longer a nobody in the eyes of the book publisher.
 You are somebody who wrote stuff that made it into print already.
 That’s a huge step.

 Cons of Writing Short Stories

-Competitive Market – As in any industry, when things are easy to do, there’s going to be a lot of people doing them.
-Short stories are easier to write, so a lot more people will be writing them.
-Some of them really, really good.
+Competitive Market – As in any industry, when things are easy to do, many people will do them.
+Short stories are easier to write; therefore, many more people will be writing them.
+Some of them will be great.
 So, you will compete with many others trying to publish stories in limited spaces such as magazines or anthologies.
-One advice I can give you is to look for niche genres, not as popular, places where the competition is less fierce.
-This may give you the advantage you need to break out of the pack.
+One piece of advice I can give you is to look for niche genres, not as popular, places where the competition is less fierce.
+That may give you the advantage you need to break out of the pack.

 Low Pay – The average pay for short stories is between 0 and 5 cents per word.
 I am talking about new writers, not about Stephen King, ok?
 So, it is virtually impossible to live as a writer just from short stories.
 Sad but true.